Witness Interviews in Internal Investigations: The UK Perspective

 When planning interviews abroad it is crucial that the law and procedure relevant to those jurisdictions are considered.
 The employment documents (the staff handbook, for example) should be reviewed to ensure that procedures are followed.
 It is important to consider whether the employee or employer is covered by any regulatory rules within that jurisdiction (as well as the United Kingdom) to ensure compliance with any parallel reporting obligations.

 It would be wise to engage local legal advice on local laws and local culture, which should be factored into the interview strategy.
-Clearly the interviews should comply with local laws, and in particular those relating to employment, data protection, privacy and privilege.
+Clearly the interviews should comply with local laws, and in particular those relating to employment, data protection, privacy, privilege and blocking statutes.
 While the English rules of privilege determine whether privilege applies in this jurisdiction, authorities from other jurisdictions may also have an interest, and advice should be sought on how privilege is determined in those jurisdictions.

 A witness’s procedural rights in the jurisdiction where he or she is based, as well as in the United Kingdom, should also be considered.
 Compliance with local laws as well as collective consultation and representation rules should be factored in.
 In addition, the employer should take advice on whether the employee abroad is covered by UK statutory employment rights.